- Sewer system

 Weirs, or small dams, were installed in all combined sewers near the outlet of the pipe to divert sewage to the interceptor sewer system during dry weather conditions.

 In wet weather conditions, flows are higher because runoff enters the system.
 A higher flow means the wastewater level in the pipe may become higher than the height of the weir.
 When this happens, combined sewers overflow to the river system.

-Combined sewer overflows occur, on average, 22 times during the year at each outfall.
+Combined sewer overflows occur, on average, 22 times during the year.

 The role of the separate sewer system is to collect wastewater from homes, businesses and industries and carry it to a water pollution control centre for treatment.